kpreid/all-is-cubes/README.md

 Project organization and development
 ------------------------------------

-The files in this directory define both a Rust package and a NPM package; the latter depends on the former via `wasm-pack`.
-The Rust package has two *features* controlling necessary conditional compilation for the target platform: `console` for things that only work in a binary talking to a text-mode terminal, and `wasm` for things that only work in WebAssembly.
+This is a Cargo workspace divided into three packages (crates):

+* `all-is-cubes/` contains all of the fundamental data types and algorithms.
+* `all-is-cubes-client/` is the web UI/renderer which will only run in the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be empty).
+It is also a NPM package, which embeds the Rust code by way of `wasm-pack`.
+* `all-is-cubes-server/` is to be a network server for the game, but right now only contains code to render worlds as colored ASCII art (which is in this category because it depends on the `termion` package which will not compile to WebAssembly).

-**Testing:** Right now, all the tests are pure Rust tests that will be run appropriately if you `cargo test --features=console`.
-In the future there will likely be browser-only tests too, in which case `npm test` will do both.
+**Testing:** Right now, all the tests are pure Rust tests that will be run appropriately if you run `cargo test`.
+In the future there will likely be browser-only tests too, in which case you'll need

+    (cd all-is-cubes-client && npm test)

-**Development server:** Run `npm start`.
+**Development server:**

+    (cd all-is-cubes-client && npm start)

 License
 -------